 Not everyone is comfortable opening a laptop for accessing its internals.
 You can clean laptop fan without disassembly it by using a compressed air can.

 Clean a laptop fan is easy.
 Just point the can of compressed air at the cooling vents and apply several short bursts from different angles.
 Take some care when spraying the fans, don’t spray too hard or too close to prevent the fans from over spinning while you’re blowing the air, which can cause damage.

-This article teaches you how to disinfect a laptop, also addressing the principles on how to disinfect computer keyboards, get it all properly sanitized and how to clean a computer screen, its case, and its fans.
+This article teaches you how to disinfect a laptop, also addressing the principles of how to disinfect computer keyboards, get it all properly sanitized, and how to clean a computer screen, its case, and its fans.